mastra-ai/mastra-auth-examples/README.md

 ## Firebase

-The `firebase` folder contains an example of how to use Mastra Auth with Firebase.
+The [examples/firebase](examples/firebase/README.md) folder contains an example of how to use Mastra Auth with Firebase.

 ```
 pnpm --filter firebase dev